Oral Cancer Screenings Houston

 Oral Cancer Screenings & Treatment

 Studies show that the earlier oral cancer is diagnosed, the more likely it can be successfully treated.
-That’s why at Piney Point Oral & Maxillofacial Surgery, we recommend getting an oral cancer screening at least once a year.
+That’s why the team at Piney Point Oral & Maxillofacial Surgery of Houston recommends getting an oral cancer screening at least once a year.
 It is a quick procedure that doesn’t cause any pain or require anything on your end.
 Simply be prepared to discuss your oral and overall health and any changes you may have noticed in your mouth lately.
 After this brief but thorough discussion, Dr. Koo or Dr. Weil will perform a visual and tactile examination of your mouth and oral structures.
 Although oral cancer screenings are quick and simple, they can potentially save your life!

 The Benefits of Routine Oral Cancer Screenings